radish-es/casebook-property/content/admin/user-manual.md

 class: admin
 title: Coursebook User Manual
 short: User Manual
+description: A step-by-step how-to about how to use this coursebook and approach your reading and preparation for in-class meetings.
 weight: 3
 ---

 ## A User Manual for the Coursebook

 Having read the "[About the Course](../about)" section, you will have a general idea of how this digital coursebook differs in several ways from a conventional legal casebook designed for print.
-In order to get the most from the book, it is important for you to read and analyze the assigned materials for each lesson according to a specific process described here.
+In order to get the most from the book, it is important for you to read and analyze the assigned materials for each lesson according to the specific process described below.
+Following these steps will ensure that you don't miss out on critical material or linkages between readings adn that you come well-prepared to each class.

 {{< steps-container >}}

 {{% step "Review the lesson" %}}
 This full-year course is comprised of eight different lessons, with each lesson organized around a certain period in the history of Canada and covering one to two weeks of class meetings.

 Your first step for each lesson is to review the lesson introduction in the "[Lessons]({{< ref "units/lessons/" >}})" folder (e.g., "[Origin Stories]({{< ref "units/lessons/lesson01" >}})" for the first lesson of the course).
-This step will help you to establish the historical context for the readings you will do during this lesson.
+This step will help you to establish the historical context for the readings you will study during this lesson.
 {{% /step %}}

 {{% step "Read the problem" %}}